OmarAfet/structure-generator/README.md

 - **Directory Structure Generation:** Create a clear, textual representation of your project's directory structure in seconds.
 - **Customizable Filters:** Use flexible include and exclude patterns to control which files and directories are shown.
+- **Display Include/Exclude Patterns:** Optionally show the include and exclude patterns at the top of the generated structure for easy reference (can be disabled via settings).
 - **High Performance:** Optimized for handling even large projects quickly and efficiently.

 ## Installation